Case Results on Criminal Violation of Restraining Orders

 To read about our criminal restraining order cases, please click on the detailed case descriptions below.

-- Torrance, Violation of a Protective Order, Resolved for 415
+- Torrance, Violation of Family Law Protective Order Twice

 Anyone who reads the above case results will recognize that there are strict procedural requirements for the prosecution of these types of cases.
 There are also narrow factual requirements that must be proven, too, which helps exclude false accusations of such violations (i.e. by the angry ex-wife or former husband seeking to annoy or vex the defendant).